galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank.md

 Note that while it is a menu option, the `Update Accounts` functionality has not been implemented.

 ### Transferring funds between accounts
-1. From the Simbank main menu, press PF4, taking you to the Simbank transfer menu.
+1. From the SimBank main menu, press PF4, taking you to the SimBank transfer menu.
 1. Press TAB until the cursor is in the `Transfer from Account Number` field and enter `123456789`.
 1. Press TAB until the cursor is in the `Transfer to Account Number` field and enter `987654321`.
 1. Press TAB until the cursor is in the `Transfer Amount` field and enter `1`